atn832/fake_cloud_firestore/README.md

 - Filter results with `where` and `equals`, `isGreaterThan`, `isGreaterThanOrEqualTo`, `isLessThan`, or `isLessThanOrEqualTo`.
 - Order results with `orderBy`.
 - Limit results with `limit`.
+- delete document key/values with `ValueField.delete()`.
+If you use this feature, you first have to call `MockFirestoreInstance.setupFieldValueFactory()` in your unit tests.

 ## Features and bugs